Mughlai shahi paneer recipe, a wonderful & rich paneer curry for your naan, kulcha and jeera rice.

-This vegetarian and gluten free curry is straight from Mughal kitchens expect there is no meat here.
+This vegetarian and gluten free curry is straight from Mughal kitchens too expect there is no meat here.
 Shahi paneer is a popuar vegetarian version of meat based shahi dishes full of onions, nuts, cream and saffron.

 More paneer curry recipes- palak paneer, butter paneer masala, easy paneer curry, achari paneer.

-Rich Shahi Paneer Curry
+- Shahi Paneer Recipe

 So what would a curry that is named shahi would contain?
 Basically all ingredients that were considered rich and fit for kings in the ancient days.

-This shahi paneer recipe is from mughal cuisine which is famous for its generous use for nuts, cashews, yogurt, saffron etc.
+This best shahi paneer recipe is from mughal cuisine which is famous for its generous use for nuts, cashews, yogurt, saffron etc.

+What makes this dish so special?
+More details in the notes section as you read.
 If you are interested in a paneer curry that is different from the usual ones with a unique taste, this paneer shahi is for you.

-This Shahi Paneer Is
+This Best Easy Shahi Paneer Recipe Is

 rich, delicate and luscious